UltimateDoge5/Conzeford/readme.md

 Firts things first - install the dependencies.
 You can use `npm install` or `yarn`.
 You also need to have Typescript installed.

-To complie the typescript files to javascript, start the Typescript watch processes on the src and web/src.
+To transpile the typescript files to javascript, start the Typescript watch processes on the src and web/src.
-Remeber to run the node server after that.
+Remeber to run the node server after that, to see your changes.

 If you made some changes of your own to the application and want to compile it to a binary, you have to install the [pkg](https://www.npmjs.com/package/pkg) package.
 After installing pkg run `npm run build` or `yarn build`.
+It will start the transpilation processes and compile to the binary.

 It will compile the application to a binary and put it in the dist folder.